wren-lang/wren/doc/site/variables.markdown

     :::dart
     {
-      IO.print(a) // ERROR! a doesn't exist yet. var a = 123
+      System.print(a) // ERROR! a doesn't exist yet. var a = 123
-      IO.print(a) // "123"
+      System.print(a) // "123"
     }
-    IO.print(a) // ERROR! a doesn't exist anymore.
+    System.print(a) // ERROR! a doesn't exist anymore.

 Variables defined at the top level of a script are *top-level* and are visible to the [module](modules.html) system.
 All other variables are *local*.